dotnet/docs/docs/azure/sdk/logging.md

 ## Map to ASP.NET Core logging

-When the <xref:Microsoft.Extensions.Azure.AzureClientServiceCollectionExtensions.AddAzureClients%2A> extension method is called, the <xref:Microsoft.Extensions.Azure.AzureEventSourceLogForwarder> service is registered.
+When the <xref:Microsoft.Extensions.Azure.AzureClientServiceCollectionExtensions.AddAzureClients%2A> or the <xref:Microsoft.Extensions.Azure.AzureClientServiceCollectionExtensions.AddAzureClientsCore%2A> extension method is called, the <xref:Microsoft.Extensions.Azure.AzureEventSourceLogForwarder> service is registered.
 The `AzureEventSourceLogForwarder` service enables you to use the standard ASP.NET Core logging configuration for logging.

 The following table depicts how the Azure SDK for .NET `EventLevel` maps to the ASP.NET Core `LogLevel`.